Akojede70/Guitarist-World/README.md

  **The index.html:** This file contain how I use html for the web structure of the website and bootstrap.

- **styles.css, web.css**: These files contain how I style the website using css.
+ **style.css, web.css**: These files contain how I style the website using css.